[Fixed!] Border Not Showing in Excel (6 Solutions)

 Solution:

-• Firstly, from the Home tab >> go to the Borders menu.
+• First, from the Home tab >> go to the Borders menu.

-• Secondly, from the Line Color >> choose any dark color (except White or those which are close to White).
+• Then, from the Line Color >> choose any dark color (except White or those which are close to White).

-• Otherwise, just select the cells to apply the new Borders.
+• Otherwise, just select the cells to apply the new borders.

 • Then, you may choose All Borders from the Borders menu under the Home tab.

-Here, you can see the following dataset has visible Borders.
+• Here, you can see the following dataset has visible borders.

-Furthermore, I have attached the new printed copy where all Borders are visible.
+• Furthermore, I have attached the new printed copy where all borders are visible.
 Here, you can use Excel keyboard shortcuts CTRL+P to check the print preview.

 2. Use of Format Cells Feature

-Sometimes, the Borders won’t be visible in the printed copies for using None Border.
-Furthermore, if the Border line color becomes White then there will be no Borders in Excel when printing.
+Sometimes, the borders won’t be visible in the printed copies for using None Border.
+Furthermore, if the Borderline color becomes White then there will be no Borders in Excel when printing.

 Thus, you have to Re-Format the cells.
 Here, you can use the Format Cells feature to solve this problem.
 The steps are given below.